-1/4 Is uncertain how to proceed and requires considerable help Recognises only the most obvious errors in experimental methods after considerable guidance 0-1 3.
-Technique Marks Approaches tasks methodically and systematically Handles tools/apparatus skilfully and confidently Carries out practical procedures with dexterity 3 Handles tools/apparatus effectively Carries out practical procedures adequately 2 Handles tools/apparatus clumsily Carries out practical procedures with difficulty 0-1 4.
-Perseverance Marks Completes all the required practical tasks and attendant written work Has a positive attitude and is well motivated 3 Completes the required practical tasks and attendant written work with a little encouragement Carries out repetitive procedures willingly 2 Does not complete the required practical tasks and attendant written work Is somewhat disinterested/impatient when carrying out work and is disinclined to repeat procedures 0-1 5.
-Quality Marks Performs practical work thoroughly, pays attention to detail and produces a very good final result Produces accurate, clear and neatly presented written work 3 Performs practical work thoroughly for the most part and produces a satisfactory to good result Produces mostly accurate and clearly presented written work 2 Performs practical work in a rushed and superficial way and shows little concern for the finished product Produces inaccurate and poorly presented written work 0-1 www.PapaCambridge.com This should address the parts of Assessment Objective AO3 where candidates produce a hypothesis, pla and carry out an investigation.
+MM.
+Pap Is uncertain how to proceed and requires considerable help Recognises only the most obvious errors in experimental methods after considera guidance ble 0-1 Marks B. Technique Marks Approaches tasks methodically and systematically Handles tools/apparatus skilfully and confidently Carries out practical procedures with dexterity 3 Handles tools/apparatus effectively Carries out practical procedures adequately 2 Handles tools/apparatus clumsily Carries out practical procedures with difficulty 0-1 I. Perseverance Marks Completes all the required practical tasks and associated written work Has a positive attitude and is well motivated 3 Completes the required practical tasks and attendant written work with a little encouragement Carries out repetitive procedures willingly 2 Does not complete the required practical tasks and attendant written work Is somewhat disinterested/impatient when carrying out work and is disinclined to repeat procedures 0-1 5.
+Quality Marks Performs practical work thoroughly, pays attention to detail and produces a very gradinal result Produces accurate, clear and neatly presented written work ood 3 Performs practical work thoroughly for the most part and produces a satisfactory to good result to 2 Produces mostly accurate and clearly presented written work Performs practical work in a rushed and superficial way and shows little concern for or 0-1 www.PapaCambridge.com This should address the parts of Assessment Objective AO3 where candidates produce a hypothesis, pla and carry out an investigation.
 The data collected is recorded, analysed and conclusions made.
 A written report is required and the limitations of the investigation noted.
-This is assessed according to the criteria stated in section 5.2.9.
+This is assessed according to the criteria stated in section 7.2.10.
 The practical work done during this investigation can be organised in such a way as to constitute practical exercises which can be assessed as such.